acelliott1218/Food-Survey/README.md

 ### **Project Idea**

-The inspiration for this project originated from my personal experience as a "hobby day trader."
-The repetitive task of manually filling out Excel sheets after each trade became cumbersome and frustrating.
-Many online trading journals also came with monthly subscription fees ranging from $20 to $50.
-In the future, I plan to expand this project by developing an automated trading journal connected to brokerage APIs.
-However, for the time being, this manual input stock trading journal serves as a cost-effective and efficient solution.
+The project was taken from the Project 3 ideas page in the FullstackDev program from CodeInstitute.
+Food was decided as the subject, since everyone eats.

 ### **Content**

 The content of this tool was created by me, aka.
-[Acelliott1218](https://github.com/acelliott1218).
+[Acelliott1218](https://github.com/acelliott1218), along with snippets credited in the comments of the run.py file.

 The Python code provided was made with the knowledge gained through the CodeInstitute Full Stack Developer course.